idavidar/Digital-Methods-final-project/README.md

 #### Top tweets

-Below is shown 3 of the 10 most liked tweets from these groups on the abortion issue.
+Below are 3 of the 10 most liked tweets from these groups on the abortion issue.
 From these tweets it is also evident that the LGBTQ2S+ groups are definitely seeing the abortion issue as an issue for their target group.
 As mentioned in the hashtag section the groups are also worried how this will affect future Supreme Court decisions on LGBTQ2S+ people’s rights.
-This is also seen in the tweet on the right, where it is mentioned that one of the Supreme Court justices, Justice Thomas, had spoken som [“alarming” words](https://outinjersey.net/what-happens-if-scotus-repeals-obergefell-v-hodges-when-court-resumes/) on other rulings (Obergefell v.
-Hodges and Lawrence v.
-Texas).
+This is also seen in the tweet on the right, where it is mentioned that one of the Supreme Court justices, Justice Thomas, had spoken som [“alarming” words](https://outinjersey.net/what-happens-if-scotus-repeals-obergefell-v-hodges-when-court-resumes/) on other rulings (_Obergefell v.
+Hodges_ and _Lawrence v.
+Texas_).
 These specific rulings are essential for LGBTQ2S+ people’s guaranteed right to same-sex marriage.
 This tweets thus clearly shows that these groups see the abortion issue as an issue that can lead to other subsequent negative effects on their target group in the future.

 <img width="944" alt="Skærmbillede 2022-12-18 kl  19 04 03" src="https://user-images.githubusercontent.com/115983285/208312356-a1f62b92-51e5-49dc-9b89-ad29e57a21b0.png">